Welcome to Year 6

 PE and Outdoor Learning

-In the Summer term, PE takes place on a Friday and also PE/Outdoor learning take place on alternate Tuesday afternoons.
-PE kits consist of PLAIN black shorts or jogging bottoms, PLAIN white t-shirt, and trainers.
+In the Spring term, PE takes place on a Friday and also PE/Outdoor learning take place on alternate Monday afternoons.
+PE kits consist of PLAIN black shorts or jogging bottoms, hive colour t-shirt, and trainers.

 Children will need to come to school in their school uniform and bring their PE kit to get changed into.
 Children will also need to bring their Outdoor Learning kit to get changed into with wellies in a separate bag.